gavv/gavv.github.io/content/blog/009-pulseaudio-under-the-hood.md

     The source code of the virtual source and sink may be used as a reference when writing a new filter source or sink.

-    Virtual source reads the data written to the master sink.
-It may be used as a sink-input-to-source-output adapter, just like the null sink with its sink monitor.
+    Virtual source reads data from the master source and writes it to the connected source outputs.
+Virtual sink reads data from the connected sink inputs and writes it to the master sink.

-    Virtual sink simply forwards all data to the master sink.
-Its primary purpose is to demonstrate the implementation of a filter sink.

 ### Echo cancellation filter